Intergenerational Mobility Trends and the Changing Role of Female Labor: Institutional Context

 \section{Institutional Context}

 The Scandinavian countries share similar traits in terms of economic development, political culture, and institutions.
 The welfare states are of universal character, with access to social security benefits, health care, subsidized childcare, and tuition-free higher education \citep{6155250}.
 In order to finance the provision of these public goods, marginal tax rates at the top of the income distribution and the average tax burden are substantially higher in Scandinavia than in other developed countries \citep{kleven2014can}.
-Employees are to a large degree organized in unions and wages are often collectively bargained \citep{Pareliussen2018}.
+Employees are to a large degree organized in unions, and wages are often collectively bargained \citep{Pareliussen2018}.
 Historically, all three countries have been characterized by low levels of inequality and high levels of income mobility, in comparison to other Western countries \citep{egholt2018, bratberg2017comparison}.

-During the second half of the 20th century, the role of women in society, and particularly in the labor market, experienced a ``grand convergence'' towards the position of men \citep{goldin2014grand}.
-The individualization of the tax system \citep{selin2014rise}, the introduction and expansion of paid paternity leave \citep{ruhm1998economic}, and the expansion of compulsory and higher education \citep{meghir2005educational, black2005apple} all contributed to this development.
-As a result, female labor force participation increased from the early 1950s and is currently higher in Scandinavia than in most other Western economies (see Appendix Figure \ref{lfp_comparison} for a comparison between Scandinavia and the United States).
+During the second half of the 20th century, the role of women in society, and particularly in the labor market, converged towards that of men \citep{goldin2014grand}.
+Individualization of the tax system \citep{selin2014rise}, the introduction and expansion of paid paternity leave \citep{ruhm1998economic}, and the expansion of compulsory and higher education \citep{meghir2005educational, black2005apple} all contributed to this development.
+As a result, female labor force participation increased from the early 1950s and is currently higher in Scandinavia than in most other Western economies (see Appendix Figure \ref{fig:lfp_comparison} for a comparison between Scandinavia and the United States).

-In Figure \ref{labor_development} we provide some descriptive evidence on the development of female labor, for the parent and child generations separately.
+In Figure \ref{fig:labor_development}, we provide some descriptive evidence on the development of female labor for the parent and child generations separately.
 Panels A and B show how labor force participation among women converged to the male level.
 Participation rates of mothers with children born in the 1950s were less than half the rate of fathers, but this gap had closed almost entirely for mothers of children born in the 1970s.
 It is even less pronounced when we compare sons and daughters of a given birth year.